witnesscloser/KoreaderHighlights/README.md

 # 2-fancy-highlight-styles.lua

-### Adds new highlight/underline styles to KOReader: <ins> ***Squiggly, Dash, Dot, Double Underline, Zig-Zag, Circle, and Rectangle***</ins>.
+#### This patch adds 7 new highlight/underline styles to KOReader:
+    • Squiggly
+    • Dash
+    • Dot
+    • Double Underline
+    • Zig-Zag
+    • Circle
+    • Rectangle

 > [!NOTE]
+> • KOReader already ships with "Shade" (lighten), "Invert", and "Underline" (underscore) built in.
+>
-> KOReader already ships with "Shade" (lighten), "Invert", and "Underline" (underscore) built in.
-You don't need any extra code for those, they're already in the style picker whenever you highlight text and tap the underline/style icon.
+> • You don't need any extra code for those, they're already in the style picker whenever you highlight text and tap the underline/style icon.

-## <ins> INSTALLATION: </ins>
+## Installation
 #### 1. Copy this file into the "patches" folder inside your KOReader install
     e.g. koreader/patches/2-fancy-highlight-styles.lua
             (create the "patches" folder if it doesn't exist yet)

 #### 2. Restart *KOReader*.